-Self-Care For Music Educators in December
+Making It Work: Self-Care for Music Educators in December

 December is a crazy time for music educators.
 There is a lot on our plates.
 We are still teaching all of our regular classes as well as preparing for a concert (or five), with all of the details and logistics that go along with that.
 Many of us have gigs outside of school at church or other venues with extra rehearsals and performances.
 Top it off with an extensive list of personal and family activities and preparations for the holidays.
 It can become a bit daunting.
-Roger Sams and I put our heads together to create a list of ways you can take care of yourself this season so you can enjoy the wonder and beauty of the season.
+Roger Sams and I put our heads together to create a list of ways you can take care of yourself so you can enjoy the wonder and beauty of the season.

 Look for the good.

 When I am neck deep in a to-do list for concert time and running through the final rehearsals with my kids I do my very best to take a deep breath and look for the moments of joy and beauty the children have created.
 It helps me to enjoy the process with the children.
 When the performance is over and 300 parents are happy and that one critical email comes through, I go back and read the complimentary notes from parents and kids again.
 I remind myself that 300 parents were thrilled, make note of any legitimate concerns and move on.